-Poll: Nearly 4-In-5 Voters Concerned Incivility Will Lead To Violence
+Poll: Nearly 4 In 5 Voters Concerned Incivility Will Lead To Violence

 Don't see the graphic above?
 Click here.

 But those numbers are largely reflections of consistent strongly negative feelings toward the president.
-In polling beginning June 2017, roughly 4-in-10 Americans have said they strongly disapprove of Trump.
+In polling beginning June 2017, roughly 4 in 10 Americans have said they strongly disapprove of Trump.

 It's no different in Thursday's poll.
 The president has just a 41 percent approval rating overall, with 52 percent of voters disapproving.
 And 39 percent of voters strongly disapprove.